maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 #### Day 15 (Interval run 3.81km in 26.14)

 As Jon Bon Jovi would say..
 "Whoooaaa we're half way there."
 And indeed day 15 arrived and sucked!
 Tight left calf which I think happened becasue tender left ankle... either way need to address that or it could become a problem.
 The week begins!

+#### Day 16 (Recovery run 3.40km in 27.46)

+Proud of Meg today - her c25k ramps up in week 4 so you run more than you walk.
+Was great to run along with her and also a big moment as week 4 is where she gave up last time she tried it.
+Forgot to use the foam roller last night and my calves felt really heavy.
+Going to set myself an alarm to do it tonight.